Trinovantes/vue-ssr-assets-plugin/README.md

 import App from './App.vue'
 import { createSSRApp } from 'vue'
 import { createRouter } from 'vue-router'
-import { SSRContext, renderToString } from '@vue/server-renderer'
+import { renderToString } from '@vue/server-renderer'
 import { readFileSync } from 'fs'
 import { AssetsManifest, VueSsrAssetRenderer } from 'vue-ssr-assets-plugin'